IBM/deploy-app-using-tekton-on-kubernetes/README.md

 Deploy an application on Kubernetes Service means deploy application in pod using the built container image in previous step and make it available as a service to access from anywhere.
 This task uses the deploy.yaml.
 This task includes two steps:

-* `update-yaml` step updates the image url in deploy.yaml.
-To keep it generic, it is provided as `IMAGE` in deploy.yaml.
+* `update-yaml` step updates the container image url in place of `IMAGE` in deploy.yaml.

-* `run-task` step takes care of deployment using kubectl to cluster.
+* `run-task` step deploys the application in Kubernetes pod and create service for the same using kubectl.

 All required parameters are passed through params.